CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-software.md

-## Default software available on SD Desktop
+# Default software available on SD Desktop

 Upon logging in to the virtual desktop, you'll find a standard set of software ready to use.
 This foundational toolkit ensures you can start working immediately and is based on a limited set of default open-source software.
-However, the virtual desktop can also become a versatile research workspace designed to adapt to your specific needs **via customisation with**:
+However, the virtual desktop can also become a versatile research workspace designed to adapt to your specific needs **via customization with**:

 * SD Installer: A simple application for easy software additions.

-* Apptainer and Podman: For those with technical expertise, create customised containers for specialized software setups.
+* Apptainer and Podman: For those with technical expertise, create customized containers for specialized software setups.

-If the list below is not clear or you need specific software to analyze your data, please don't hesitate to contact us at servicedesk@csc.fi (subject: Sensitive Data).
+If the list below is not clear, or you need specific software to analyze your data, please don't hesitate to contact [CSC Service Desk](../../support/contact.md) (subject: Sensitive Data).
 We can support you in your Desktop customization.
 Moreover, we are working on developing our services to provide proprietary software.
 Follow our webpage for constant updates.

-### Pre-installed software:
+## Pre-installed software:

 |  Pre-installed software | Scientific Software |